 They may cause you to become lightheaded and muddled.
 On rare occasions strong opioids can cause hallucinations.

-Large amounts of morphine can slow your breathing.
-This is easily treated and you will be closely monitored whilst you are in hospital.
+Large amounts of opioids can slow your breathing.
+This is easily treated, and you will be closely monitored while you are in hospital.